What we saw at Thursday’s Seahawks training camp

 Aside from the return of Barton and the absence of Parkinson and Mabry, the injury situation was largely the same as it has been the last few days.

 Marquise Blair sat out for a second day but said he was just getting a team-mandated rest day and that he wished he could practice.
-The team is obviously taking it careful with Blair as he continues his way back from an ACL injury last September.
+The team is obviously being careful with Blair as he continues his way back from an ACL injury last September.

-Damien Lewis also got another likely rest day.
+Damien Lewis also got another rest day.
 Gabe Jackson returned, but the Seahawks often used Jordan Simmons and Phil Haynes at guard with the starting offensive line again.

-Cedric Ogbuehi and Jamarco Jones remained out, so Stone Forsythe again worked as the left tackle with the ones, with Brandon Shell on the right side.
-And Ethan Pocic remains out with a hamstring injury, meaning Kyle Fuller working with the ones again at center.
+Cedric Ogbuehi and Jamarco Jones remained out, so Stone Forsythe again worked as the left tackle with the ones with Brandon Shell on the right side.
+Ethan Pocic remains out with a hamstring injury, meaning Kyle Fuller worked with the ones again at center.

 Also remaining out were defensive lineman Robert Nkemdiche and running back Rashaad Penny.